-Students selected to attend the VESSS Summer Academy will be given a chance to rank their preferred week of attendance, and program staff will do their best to accommodate all student week preferences.
+Students selected to attend the VESSS Summer Academy will be given a chance to rank their preferred team and program staff will do their best to accommodate all student team preferences.

 The Summer Academy is held at NASA Langley Research Center, Hampton, VA.